Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/HLD/ProxyReverseProxy.md

 ### ReverseProxy and loadbalancer.

 When one server then also we need reverse proxy.
-Reverse proxy can be load balancer and the reverse is ot true.
+Reverse proxy can be load balancer and the reverse is not true.

 ### Reverse Proxy and Firewall.